 Survival offers its own lessons

-Third, know that you’ll have learned lessons and developed resiliency from just surviving this spring and summer.
+Know that you’ll have learned lessons and developed resiliency from just surviving this pandemic.

 You’ll thus have marketable grit-related skills and an empowering “story” to tell employers.
 In an April blog post I co-authored with Professor Neil Hamilton, we suggested a number of questions to ask yourself to prepare for future jobs, including: